MattFischer01/scRNAseq-analysis-CompBio/README.md

 load("seurat_post_int.RData")
 ```

 The steps after this will be detailed in the scRNAseq tutorial: https://tjensen15.github.io/scRNAseq-analysis-CompBio/.
 The tutorial goes through applying PCA, clustering, differential gene expression analysis, cell type annotation, and pathway analysis.
+The database for ScType cell annotation is included in the main directory of the repository and is titled the same as in the tutorial.

 ### Running sample data